LennardZuendorf/thesis-webapp/README.md

 # Bachelor Thesis Webapp

 ## 📜 Info:
-This is the ui showcase for my thesis about interpretability in a LLM based chatbot application and applications of XAI.
+This is the UI showcase for my thesis about the interpretability of LLM based chatbot application and applications of XAI.

 ### 🔗 Links: